chittrakumari/Application-to-demonstrate-the-use-of-Scanner-Class/README.md

 # userinputScanner
-Taking user input in Java
+Taking user input in Java using scanner class